 She is the type who would rather read in torchlight under her blanket after the lights have been switched off in their hostel dorm than sleep off as required to.
-If the book is interesting (to her almost all of them are), she will read till she finishes her book.
+If the book is interesting (to her almost all of them are), she will read until she finishes her book.

-Never mind that she may have to get up early next morning for swimming practice.
+Never mind that she may have to get up early the next morning for swimming practice.
 That will be dealt with when the time comes.